osmcode/osmcode.github.io/_libosmium_manual/03_building.md

 Libosmium uses the [CMake](https://cmake.org/) configuration system available on all major platforms.
 CMake will generate a configuration for a build system of your choice.
-On Linux and Mac OS/X this is usually GNU Make, on Windows Nmake or MSBuild.
+On Linux and macOS this is usually GNU Make, on Windows Nmake or MSBuild.